 The Research Program and Objectives

-The group objective is to build a world-class research program in the field of Cognitive Data Science.
+The group objective is to build a world-class research program in the field of Linked Data Science.
 One of the key concepts to enable our vision is to abstract from syntactical differences of existing platforms and instead focus on the semantics of datasets, artifacts, and pipelines.
 Once we understand the semantics, we can more easily identify similar or matching artifacts and combine them in a federated manner.
 At CoDS, we use knowledge graph technologies to retain a maximal degree of flexibility by capturing metadata and semantics in a flexible graph format.

 Our systems will help